Thanni123/Xopera_opera_deploys/ToDo_List_API/AWS/ToDoListAPI_w1-wip1/nodetypes/radon.nodes.aws/AwsPlatform/README.md

 ## AWS Platform  Node Type

-A node type that represents the AWS platform.
+This is node type represents AWS as a platform.

 | Name | URI | Version | Derived From |
 |:---- |:--- |:------- |:------------ |